Blue Nose Pit Bulls: Intimidating Looking, Loyal, Sensitive.

 They have a very confident stance and can look very intimidating to people at times, but it it’s important to know that these are just giant teddy bears and are extremely sociable and kind.

-These dogs are extremely sociable and friendly and will relate and understand you like no other dog will.
+These dogs are extremely sociable and friendly and will relate to you and understand you like no other dog will.

 They may require a little bit more work when it comes to training, but it is worth it if you want a loyal friend for life, who will be by your side no matter what.

-Something that is interesting about this breed is that they actually obtain emotions that are actually very similar to human emotions.
+Something that is interesting about this breed is that they seem to have emotions that are very similar to human emotions.

 The blue nose Pitbull is one of the most sensitive dogs in the world.
 With this being said, they will relate to their owner extremely well and be very kind and loyal.